 PrivateEye Choices

 Sprites 🔾 Viewer

 Dithering Simple Colour

 Load on double-click Sprites

-Draw using Tinct ○ JPEGs
+Draw using Tinct JPEGs

-Background
+Background) GIFs

-O PNGs
+]] O PNGs

 DrawFiles

 ArtWorks

 Save

 Cancel

 Set

-Sprite choices will affect any file format which is converted into Sprite format for display (i.e. GIFs, PNGs, JPEGs).
+The Sprite choices will affect any file format which is converted into Sprite format for display (i.e. GIFs, PNGs and, optionally, JPEGs).

 DITHERING can be set to NONE or SIMPLE.
-SIMPLE uses a stipple pattern to better approximate unavailable colours.
+SIMPLE instructs the OS to use a simple stipple pattern (an ordered dither) to better approximate unavailable colours in modes with less than 16 million colours.

 DRAW USING TINCT will draw the Sprite, where possible, using the Tinct module.
-Tinct offers higher quality error diffusion than the regular OS sprite plotting routines.
-PrivateEye uses Tinct in any case to display images with alpha channel data.
+Tinct offers higher quality error diffusion than the regular OS sprite plotting routines, and a number of other features.
+PrivateEye uses Tinct in any case to display images which contain alpha channel data.